danbev/learning-ai/notes/llama-kv-cache.md

     std::vector<ggml_backend_buffer_t> bufs;
 ```

 Recall that there is a KV-Cache per layer in the transformer architecture.
-And
-the cache is storing the output of the QK computation, and the output of the
-value computation.
 And notice that there is a vector of `ggml_tensor` pointer
 for key and one for the value per layers.
 So for each layer there is a tensor
 which we will see later is a 1d tensor, or just a list of values.
 And each layer
 has a `ggml_context` and also a `ggml_backend_buffer_t`.